 Unfortunately, if a foreign scientist or researcher pursues medical assistance in a German hospital he or she must personally take care of medical bills at the time demanded treatment has been delivered.
 On such an occasion, the person will have to collect bills and send them to his/her health insurance provider to request reimbursement.
 It is therefore very important to always have financial resources available at any time no matter what.

 Private health insurance covers a single person.
-That in mind, if for any personal reason a guest scientist or researcher decides to bring alongside a dependent, proper private health insurance for that person is mandatory by law also.
+With that in mind, if for any personal reason a guest scientist or researcher decides to bring alongside a dependent, proper private health insurance for that person is mandatory by law also.

 Cost of Private Health Insurance For Foreign Scientists and Researchers

 Foreign scientists and researchers must know the cost of private health insurance is significantly high compared to compulsory higher education.
-Educare24 is the most affordable health insurance plan for foreign scientists and researchers.
+Provisit Science is the most affordable health insurance plan for foreign scientists and researchers.

 Taken overall, there are two main factors that determine the cost of private health insurance for a person in Germany: